 [DES212] VISUAL COMMUNICATION & CULTURE | TASK 2 | THE FUTURE OF PRINT

-This assignment was an introduction into designing a physical publication using digital software, specifically Adobe InDesign.
+This assignment was an introduction into designing a physical publication using software [Adobe InDesign].

-My previous experience in designing Idiosync issues made me comfortable trying something different and expanding my capacity for publication design.
-I chose a more ‘high-quality’ aesthetic style that highlighted plant species in Buderim Forest Park Reserve.
+My previous experience with designing Idiosync issues made me comfortable trying something different and expanding my capacity for publication design.
+I chose a more ‘high-quality’ aesthetic style that highlighted plant species in the Buderim Forest Park reserve.
 I was particularly pleased with the synergy of the photography and the white-on-black style of the piece.

-During the process I was more enthused by the appearance of the publication and rendering it well that certain aesthetic shortcomings with the text were not recognised, such as hanging sentences and the like.
-However, staff feedback picked these up, helping me to design more well-rounded and cohesive creations in future.
+During the process I was more enthused by the appearance of the publication and rendering it well that certain shortcomings with the type weren’t recognised, such as hanging words.
+Staff feedback, however, made me aware of these.
+The overall cohesion could have been much better.
+Adding text segments throughout the entire booklet would have given it a more finished feeling.

 GRADE - Distinction - 75%